 Our definition of cocoa sustainability

-Barry Callebaut believes that cocoa production is sustainable when farmers:
+Barry Callebaut believes that cocoa farming is sustainable when farmers:

 - earn an equitable income;

 - can provide for the basic health and education needs and well-being of their families.

 Understanding from which area and farmer we are sourcing, “traceability” is a key parameter in assessing the quality of yields and production methods.
 In addition, it also allows us to tackle sustainability challenges such as deforestation and child labor in the cocoa supply chain in a much more targeted manner.
 This year, we started to roll out a farm data management system, project Katchilè, across 65,000 farmers in Côte d’Ivoire.
 This cloud-based data management system allows us to be in contact with farmers in near real-time, offering an unprecedented level of transparency in the sourcing of our cocoa beans.
 In the coming years we will be extending this tool across Ghana, Tanzania and Indonesia.

 Sourcing cocoa sustainably

 Working with cocoa farmer cooperatives: Barry Callebaut’s cocoa sustainability team includes trainers, ecologists, agronomists, geographers, controllers, and auditors.
 In Côte d’Ivoire and Cameroon, the team works with 92 cooperatives, representing 77,700 cocoa farmers, to implement cocoa sustainability programs.
 This allows farmers to produce beans that can be sold under a sustainability scheme, which brings them a financial premium.

 In parallel, the Biolands Group is Barry Callebaut’s direct sourcing enterprise for sustainable cocoa.
 The Biolands Group works directly with 45,000 farmers and village coordinators to provide training, inputs such as fertilizers, support, and assistance in the production of certified cocoa.